 It’s another sandwich that really rests, both literally and figuratively, on its bread.
 A perfectly textured, freshly baked loaf of New Orleans French bread—crisp-chewy outside yet incredibly airy within—is essential to a truly great po’ boy, no matter what’s in the middle.
 Often, that’s some kind of seafood, frequently fried but sometimes blackened, sautéed, or otherwise cooked without batter or breading.
 Fried shrimp and fried oyster po’ boys are ever-popular, but any iteration is fantastic, from perch po’ boys to versions featuring crawfish, catfish, or soft shell crabs.
 “Dressed” po’ boys are topped off with mayonnaise (Blue Plate or Duke’s, probably) or zippy, creamy rémoulade (with Creole mustard, please); shredded iceberg lettuce that inevitably wilts before the third bite; sliced tomatoes; dill pickle chips; and hot sauce (Crystal is a fine choice).
 You can find po’ boys with fried chicken and other non-seafood fillings too, the most notable of which is roast beef, so it has its own section below.
 If you prefer surf to turf, though, try this Fried Shrimp Po’ Boy recipe.

-Zapp's New Orleans Kettle Style Voodoo Potato Chips, $8.99 at Walmart
+Zapp's New Orleans Kettle Style Voodoo Potato Chips, 25 bags for $21.78 on Amazon

 A pretty perfect accompaniment to any New Orleans sandwich.